 Face coverings are mandatory for all instructors and students in the classroom.
 Students must follow all active UNLV public health directives while enrolled in this class.
-UNLV public health directives are found [here-link to website].
+UNLV public health directives are found on the UNLV COVID-19 website.
 Students who do not comply with these directives may be asked to leave the classroom.
 Refusal to follow the guidelines may result in further disciplinary action according to the UNLV Code of Student Conduct, including being administratively withdrawn from the course.